 Q: When and how are new participants selected?

 A: The Upward Bound application process takes place each fall semester.
 Applicants are often referred by school guidance counselors, but they may also refer themselves.
-Those interested in applying must first fill out an application (please see Prospective Students on the left of this page).
+Those interested in applying must first fill out an application (please see Prospective Students).
 If selected from this pool, applicants will go through an interview process.

 Q: Which high schools are served by Upward Bound at Appalachian State University?